embedded-office/canopen-stack/docs/_api_interface/co-if-send.md

 - `>0` : size of `CO_IF_FRM` on success
 - `<0` : an error is detected

-### Example
+## Example

-The following example show how to call the transmit function for the interface of the CANopen node AppNode:
+The following example shows how to call the transmit function for the interface of the CANopen node AppNode:

 ```c
     CO_IF_FRM  frame;